sbernheim4/Budgeteer/README.md

 ## What it Does

 Allows users to add all their bank accounts and view all their transactions and spending.
 View by category or bank account type.
 A .env file is needed at the root level which is not part of the repo for obvious reasons.
-Test credentials for account login are show at the bottom of the screen after you hit the `Add Account` button.
+Test credentials for account login are shown at the bottom of the screen after you hit the `Add Account` button.